Undergraduate and Professional Certificates

-A certificate may be used to recognize that a student has completed a defined program of specialized cohesive study consisting of for‐credit UF courses, and any other valid additional experience such as internships and international exchanges.
-Students may earn a certificate in a particular field of study within their academic major, or enhance their major by pursuing a program that complements their major or career interests.
-Certificates may also be used by non‐degree seeking students to pursue personal and academic interests, and to enhance opportunities for employment and admission to graduate and professional schools.
+A certificate may be used to recognize that a student has completed a defined program of specialized cohesive study consisting of for‐credit UF courses and any other valid additional experiences, such as internships and international exchanges.
+Students may earn a certificate in a particular field of study in the discipline of their academic major or enhance their major by pursuing a program outside of a discipline of their academic major but complementary to their major or career interests.
+Certificates may also be used by non‐degree seeking students to pursue personal and academic interests and to enhance opportunities for employment and admission to graduate and professional schools.
 Completion of university‐approved certificate programs will be noted on student transcripts.

-- Changes (including terminations) to certificate programs must be approved by the UCC or Graduate Council.
+- Changes (including terminations) to undergraduate and professional certificate programs must be approved by the UCC.

-- A program of study that has not been approved by the university cannot be referred to as a certificate program.
-Documentation for students who complete such a program shall not be referred to as a certificate and may not bear the official UF seal.
-Such programs may be referred to as “Certificates of Completion”.
-However, such a program shall not include for-credit UF courses.
-A for-credit program of study must go through the university approval process for certificates.
+- A program of study that has not been approved by the university may not be referred to as a certificate program or a specialization.
+Documentation for students who complete such a program shall not be referred to as a certificate and shall not bear the official UF seal.
+For example, such programs may be referred to as “Studies in ...,” “Certificate of Completion in,” or “Certificate of Specialization in….”

-- ALC’s and SLO’s must be submitted through the approval site to the Academic Assessment Committee for approval.
+- After a certificate has been approved by the UCC, an Academic Assessment Plan must be submitted through the approval site (approval.ufl.edu) to the Academic Assessment Committee for approval.

-- Certificate programs which include only for‐credit courses shall require the successful completion of at least nine (9) credits of UF courses with a minimum grade of C or S ineach course.
-An undergraduate certificate shall not require the completion of graduate courses.
+- Certificate programs which include only for‐credit courses shall require the successful completion of at least nine (9) credits of UF courses with a minimum grade of C or S in each course.
+An undergraduate certificate may not require the completion of graduate courses.

-- Professional certificate programs may be based on other educational or training experiences that are not regarded as normal UF coursework.
-Valid experiences include internships, externships, medical rotations, or similar training that has been approved by the college’s national professional accreditation agency, the US Department of Education, or similar accreditation agency.
+- Professional certificate programs may be based in part on other educational or training experiences that are not regarded as normal UF coursework.
+Valid experiences include internships, externships, clinical rotations, or similar training that has been approved by the college’s national professional accreditation agency, the U.S. Department of Education, or similar agency.

-- Colleges shall require an application for all students (degree‐seeking, non‐degree‐ seeking, professional, or post-baccalaureate) to enroll in a certificate program.
+- Colleges shall require an application for all students (degree‐seeking, non‐degree‐ seeking, or professional) to enroll in a certificate program.
 The application must be approved by the academic unit offering the certificate and the college dean or the dean’s representative.

 - Certificates awarded after successful completion of an approved program will be posted to the academic transcript.
 Comments posted to the transcript will be titled “Undergraduate (or Professional) Certificate in....”